Pioneering Steamships and Companies of OTHER NATIONS Sailing to China

 The Evolution of Blue Funnel Mainline Ships to China

-Following are closeups of two of the ships.
-The vessels were voyaging regularly from the United Kingdom through the Suez Canal (Dennis George Crow coll.).
+Following are closeups of the other two Blue Funnel ships.
+The vessel on the left is believed to be of the DIOMED class which was introduced to service in 1868.
+The one on the right appears to be of the PATROCLUS class which entered service in 1871-2.
+The ships were voyaging regularly from the United Kingdom through the Suez Canal (Dennis George Crow coll.).

 Next is DOLIUS of 1956, typical Blue Funnel cargo ship of the postwar period, and a direct descendant of the above 1880s ships, shown with reflection in a smooth sea.
 The vessel and her 8000 bhp diesel engines were built by Harland & Wolff Ltd. at Belfast in Northern Ireland (Andreas Hoppe@shipspotting).